Complexlity/creative-art-marketplace/README.md

 4. Connect wallet button

-Inorder to make the connect wallet work.
+To make the connect wallet work.
 You need to add two environmental variables

 - WALLET_CONNECT_PROJECT_ID - You can get a free project id at [Wallet Connect Cloud](https://cloud.walletconnect.com/)
-- ALCHEMY_ID - You alchemy account api key.
+- ALCHEMY_ID - You alchemy account API key.
 If you don't have one, Create a new [Alchemy Account](https://alchemy.com/?r=e68b2f77-7fc7-4ef7-8e9c-cdfea869b9b5) to [get a key]((https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-key))

 5. Navigate to [http://localhost:3000/](http://localhost:3000/).
 NOTE: You might see some 'hydration' errors but you can ignore them.